nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `task find a/FROM` will change the task list in the GUI to show a task list where all tasks are assigned to the user by someone else.
 * `task find q/ea x/X` is equivalent to `task find x/X q/ea`.

-## Sorting tasks : `contact sort`
+### Sorting tasks : `contact sort`

 Sorts the person list based on the input flag.

 Format: `contact sort s/SORT`

 SORT flags:
-* ca: Chronologically sort tasks by date and time added
+* ca: Chronologically sort tasks by date and time added.
+* a: Alphabetically sort contact names.
-* a: Alphabetically sort contact names
+* ra: Alphabetically sort contact names in reverse order.
+* p: Numerically sort contact phone numbers in ascending order.
+* rp: Numerically sort contact phone numbers in descending order.

 Examples:
 * `contact sort s/a` will change the contact list in the GUI to show a contact list where names are sorted by alphabetical order.